 Cloud Forensics

 We understand the unique challenges of investigating cloud-based attacks, such as Business Email Compromise (BEC).
 That’s why we have introduced the Tornado preview version, a standalone desktop application designed to simplify evidence collection from Google Workspace and Microsoft Office 365.
-Learn all about Tornado .
+Learn all about Tornado here.

 Investigators and analysts can easily and quickly deploy responders to their cloud assets and immediately initiate investigations, compromise assessments, and threat-hunting activities.
 By leveraging the automation advantages of cloud platforms, users can easily deploy multiple responders using a single authorized cloud platform account.